-Two other very large users are Bull in France, which expects to be using Systran at an annual rate of 45 million words by the end of 1993, and Lexi-tech, which uses Logos for about 25 million words a year.
-Both these companies are using MT for technical documentation.
-Météo generates about 17 million words of weather bulletins each year for Environment Canada.
+In the category of large-volume users, the figures show that there are some truly industrial-strength MT operations.
+For example, Bull in France uses Systran for about 45 million words a year and Lexi-tech uses Logos for about 25 million words.
+Météo generates about 17 million words a year for Environment Canada.
 The U.S. Air Force/FASTC, in its venerable information-gathering operation, annually translates between 10 and 12.5 million words with Systran.
 Intergraph relies on their own DP/Translator for about 10 million words.
 Xerox produces about 9 million words with Systran.
 Nikkei Printing uses NEC's Pivot and Sharp's Duet Qt for about 4.5 million words.
 And so on.

-Added together, the volume of MT produced by these users - slightly over half the known users approached in the survey - comes to about 180 million words a year.
-MT use in the world undoubtedly exceeds 380 million.
-These figures translate, respectively, to some 720,000 pages of known use and about 1.2 million pages of estimated use.
-It is impossible to guess what percentage this represents of total translation in the world, however, since experts recognize that there is really no way to quantify the latter.
+Added together, the volume of MT produced by these users-about half the known users approached in the survey-comes to over 140 million words a year.
+This would mean MT use in the world probably exceeds 280 million.

-It can be seen from the table that the bulk of the work is translations of technical manuals and other material related to localization.
-The volume produced by the 15 users that provided this information comes to approximately 108 million, or 60% of the total volume reported.
-Of the entire sample of 38 users, 23, or 61% of them, fall into this category.
+It can be seen from Table 3 that the bulk of the work is translations of technical manuals and other material related to localization.
+The volume produced by the 15 users that provided this information comes to approximately 108 million, or 77% of the total volume reported.
+Of the entire sample of 53 users, 22, or 67% of them, fall in this category.

 Another important parameter to look at is the proportion of the total translation load being handled by MT.
 The figures on percentage of the overall workload run the gamut.
-For the 24 who answered this question, the proportions ranged from 5% to 100% and formed an almost perfect bell-shaped curve.
-The average was 46% and the mean was 50%.
+For the 21 who answered this question, the proportions ranged from 5% to 100% and formed an almost perfect bell-shaped curve.
+The average was 54% and the mean was 50%.
 Lexi-tech, one of the biggest users, relies on MT for 100% of its workload, and Nikkei Printing, also with a very large volume, uses it for 95%.
 Environment Canada uses Météo for 85% of all weather bulletins.
 The U.S. Air Force, which has had an MT installation since 1970, reports 80%.
-Some respondents seemed unclear on whether they should include languages not offered by their MT system in calculating the percentage, so it should be kept in mind that the figures may not always be referring to the same thing.
+Some respondents seemed unclear on whether they should include languages not offered by their MT system in calculating the percentage, so the figures may not always be referring to the same thing.

 The high-percentage users are often high-volume users as well.
-The 10 respondents in the table that reported at least 50% usage and also reported figures for volume together produce 118.5 million words, or 66% of the total.
-As might be expected, many of these high-percentage users do technical manuals and other types of localization work: of the 12 users at 50% or higher, seven do this kind of work, and, as noted already, they account for a large share of the total volume.
-This should be concrete proof of the long-held assumption that there is a comfortable fit between technical manuals/localization and the automation of translation.
+If we look at the 10 respondents in Table 3 that reported at least 50% usage (the mean) and also reported figures for volume, it can be seen that together they produce 118.5 million words, or 85% of the total.
+As might be expected, many of these high-percentage users do technical manuals and other localization: of the 12 users at 50% or higher, seven do this kind of work, and, as noted already, they account for a large share of the total volume.
+This is concrete proof of the longheld assumption that there is a comfortable fit between technical manuals/localization and the automation of translation.
 In other words, MT does seem to work well for these applications.

-Another interesting fact that emerges from the table is that most of the respondents have started using MT in the last five years.
-Of those in the table, 22, or 73%, began to use MT in 1988 or later.
-For the entire responding population of 38 users, the figure is 82%.
+Another interesting fact that emerges from Table 3 is that most of the respondents have started using MT in the last five years.
+Of those in the table, 21, or 78%, began to use MT in 1988 or later.
+For the entire sample population the figure is 80%.
 In other words, MT use has recently taken quite a spurt.
-And of course, with the advent of PCMT, this trend can be expected to accelerate sharply.